-The start of a new month is often a period of change – both great and small.
+The beginning of a new month tends to be a period of change.
 If you're going to start a new project, job, or routine, you're likely to begin on this date – but it has a deeper meaning for your home, too.

-What does blowing cinnamon at your front door do?
+What does blowing cinnamon on your front door do?

 The expert explains that many people choose to blow cinnamon through their front door to 'attract abundance and prosperity throughout their entire home – and this ritual has stood the test of time.
 Cinnamon has been used for thousands of years in wealth-attracting rituals, so it has a lot of historical backing in this respect,' she says.

 And she is not alone in her observations.
 Charlotte Bailey, an esoteric expert and metaphysical practitioner from Typically Topical, similarly reinforces its power, adding that the metaphysical practice represents a gateway between our internal and outer world.

 'By blowing it across the door, we’re inviting prosperity and abundance to cross from the outer world into our home, aka the internal world,' she says.

 So, while many people enjoy the spice's benefits in their cooking and garden (using cinnamon in soil is a great way to deter gnats, for example, and cinnamon can also help with getting rid of ants in the kitchen), it has a deeper, time-honored meaning for others, too.

 Charlotte is a trauma psychotherapist, astrologer and psycho-spiritual writer who uses behavioral psychology to aid her clients' healing.
 She founded the award-winning spiritual wellness brand Typically Tropical three years ago.

 The ritual is as simple as the experts suggest – it involves taking a generous pinch of ground cinnamon, at Walmart, in the palm of your hand and blowing it over your front door and into your entryway.